ENTJs are natural leaders!

 • Illogical behavior

-may at times steam-roll other people as they may assume that everyone enjoys stimulating debate and is happy to engage in sparring, or indeed assume that silence is agreement.
-No-one will be in any doubt where they stand with an ENTJ but may find their directness and honesty almost bone-jarring in it’s rawness and more gentle types may struggle with that level of intensity.
+They may steamroll other people at times, because they may assume that everyone enjoys stimulating debate and is happy to engage in sparring, or that silence is agreement.

-Managing an ENTJ is about providing the right conditions to let them lead, whether people or a project or a task, to allow them the authority to do and occasionally pull them back to ensure people are with them.
-The ENTJ loves a goal, something to run at and
+Managing ENTJs is about providing the right conditions to let them lead—whether that is people, a project, or a task—and giving them the authority to do so, though they occasionally need to be pulled back to ensure people are with them.

-they will excel at making sure other people are just as enthused and understand the need to get on and drive for closure.
-They will focus the team clearly and often.
-The ENTJ loves the complex and the big picture.
-They strategize and consider but once they are clear it is all about getting to the end as quickly as possible and when the plan is agreed – no more thinking.”
+ENTJs love a goal, and they will excel at making sure other people are just as enthused and that they understand the need to get on and drive for closure.
+They will keep the team focused and clear.